ScourgeOfGod15/PythonDrawing/README.md

 How to use it:
 1. Save the image and code in the same folder
-2. Change the image name in line 25. (jpg, png, svg)
+2. Change the image name in line 25. (jpg, png, svg, or any other format)

+Description:
+As the title suggest this program is to draw a sketch of images which store it's memory using images format